Susanmarie Harrington, WID Director & Professor of English

 Susanmarie joined the faculty at UVM in 2008.
 She directs the Writing in the Disciplines Program faculty development offerings, drawing on her prior experience as director of composition (1995-2006) and department chair (2006-2008) at Indiana University Purdue University Indianapolis.
 Her research interests explore how values about writing are enacted in curricula, program design, and assessment.
 Her publications include Basic Writing as a Political Act and The Outcomes Book: Debate and Consensus in the Wake of the Council of Writing Program Administrators' Outcomes Statement.

-Holly Painter, WID Faculty Associate & Lecturer of English
+Lisa Schnell, WID Faculty Associate and Associate Professor of English

 April Christenson, Program Coordinator